Dancing on Ice: Background and history

-During the shows first two series, it ran two supplementary programmes – Dancing on Ice Defrosted, presented by Stephen Mulhern, and Dancing on Ice Exclusive (or Dancing on Ice Extra during series 1) presented by Andi Peters alongside Andrea McLean in series 1 and Ben Shephard in series 2.
+During the shows first two series, it ran two supplementary programmes – Dancing on Ice Defrosted, which aired on ITV2 directly after the main ITV1 show, and presented by Stephen Mulhern, whilst Dancing on Ice Exclusive (or Dancing on Ice Extra during series 1) was aired on ITV1 in a weekday teatime slot, and presented by Andi Peters alongside Andrea McLean in series 1 and Ben Shephard in series 2.
 In mid-2007, it was announced that both shows would not return to accompany the third series as the audience attracted was out of ITV2's target range.
 As part of ITV's new revamped schedule at the start of 2008, from the third series, the show aired on a Sunday night and featured updated music and new titles as well as redesigned graphics.
 The series 3 finale was a massive draw, pulling an average 11.7 million viewers (up from 9.6 million the previous year) peaking at 12.6 million viewers over the two-hour slot, up over a million from series 2.

 The seventh series began on 8 January 2012, with Torvill and Dean as coaches for which they will be paid £250,000 each series.
-Christine Bleakley was announced as the new co-presenter of the show replacing Holly Willoughby, whilst Katarina Witt and Louie Spence replaced Emma Bunton and Jason Gardiner on the judging panel.
+Christine Lampard was announced as the new co-presenter of the show replacing Holly Willoughby, whilst Katarina Witt and Louie Spence replaced Emma Bunton and Jason Gardiner on the judging panel.
 On 20 November 2012, it was announced that Gardiner was to return to the panel for the 2013 series, replacing Spence.
 The full judging panel for the 2013 series was revealed on 28 December 2012, with former The Pussycat Dolls singer Ashley Roberts joining and Karen Barber returning to the panel after acting as head coach on the show the previous two years; they joined Gardiner and head judge Robin Cousins on the panel.